romankh3/raspberrypi-home-ecosystem/README.md

 # Smart home based on Raspberry Pi
 Build your own smart home ecosystem based on Raspberry Pi.
 Use the guideline and/or bash scripts, which is tested and verified on real hardware and software.

 Why do you need it?
-It a great change to build own smart home, which is customing as you want and all the features as you want.
+It a great chance to build own smart home, which is customing as you want and all the features as you want.

 # Release Notes